Blue Heelers: episode guide

 Episode 12.23 (480)

-Wednesday, July 20, 2005
+Wed, July 20, 2005

-Joss and Kelly's birthday celebrations are soured when one of the guests, a lifelong friend of Kelly's, is found dead the victim of an apparent drug overdose.
-The preliminary autopsy report reveals that she'd had sex a short time before her death, but Kelly staunchly maintains that her engaged friend was neither promiscuous or a drug user.
+Joss and Kelly's birthday celebrations are soured when one of the guests, a lifelong friend of Kelly's, is found dead — the victim of an apparent drug overdose.
+The preliminary autopsy report reveals that she'd had sex a short time before her death, but Kelly staunchly maintains that her engaged friend was neither promiscuous nor a drug user.

 It's Joss' turn to be outraged when his good friend finds himself in the frame for drugging and raping the girl, then dumping the body.
 Joss initially defends his mate, only to find himself having to choose between loyalty to friend mate and loyalty to his duty.
-Meanwhile, Susie's new boyfriend, Jason Tyler, offers Joss a way out of his debt crisis.
-The only problem is that it may not be legal.

-Crossing The Line
+Crossing the Line

 Episode 12.24 (481)

-Wednesday, July 27, 2005
+Wed, July 27, 2005

 Three popular teenagers are killed in an horrific highway collision with a truck and there are conflicting stories about the final seconds before impact.
 The whole town wants to believe that the teenagers were murdered by a reckless truck driver, but Amy Fox has to deal with the fact that the truck driver is her cousin.